AdamPetroff/-/Readme.md

 ### Running the app

 1. Clone the repository
-2. Run `docker-compose up` in the root directory of the repository
+2. Run `docker-compose up` in the root directory of the repository.
+Give it a minute so that the scraping can happen.
 3. If you want to try the special search feature, you have to put your OpenAI API key into the `.env` file in the root directory of the repository.
 The key should be in the format `OPENAI_API_KEY=your_key_here`.
 You can skip this step, and the app will default to a simple keyword search.
-4. The app should be running on `localhost:3000`
+4. The app should be running on `http://localhost:3000/`

 You can run tests for the backend by running `npm test` in the project root directory.
 This command will start a script which runs a testing version of the docker container and runs the tests inside it.
 The tests are written using Jest.